Duxter7/GA-English-Notes/IT English 7 (B1).md

 I see no point in wasting my time on watching these movies

-If it's an anime of some produc
+If it's an anime by some particular producer